 Which brings us to this messy midterm election we’ve just survived.
 For months leading up to it, the narrative was that there was an “enthusiasm gap” between Democratic and Republicanoid voters.
 And you know what?
 This was one case in which the media narrative was pretty much right on target.

 Republcanoids, heavily stoked on tea, were all fired up to vote because they were “angry” at President Obama.
 But there’s really nothing new about such “anger”.
 Republicanoids these days are routinely “angry” at any non-Repubicanoid, no matter what he or she does.
 For the past 30 years or so (roughly since the ascendancy of Ronald Reagan), the Republicanoid narrative has been “This is OUR country, and WE have a divine right to rule it; and if one of THEM gets elected instead, then THEY are stealing OUR country, and WE will take it back.”
 (And anyone who questions this sentiment is being “arrogant”.)
 Granted, the “anger” this time was more intense than usual.
 Democrats often account for this by pointing out that this non-Republicanoid’s skin is darker than usual, but maybe that’s just coincidence.
 Maybe the “anger” just ripens with age, like cheese.
-What we do know is that it’s not really rooted in his job performance, because it was turned in his direction as soon as he claimed victory on election night.
+What we do know is that it’s not really rooted in his job performance, because the rage was turned in his direction as soon as he claimed victory on election night.

 In any case, there is a saturation point beyond which more “anger” doesn’t really produce more votes; it just makes the “angry” voters punch their ballots a little harder.
 In order to have a significant “enthusiasm gap”, there has to be an enthusiastic complacency on the other side.
 And lo and behold, there was.

 Democrats seemed bound and determined to sit it out this time around.
 They were disgruntled with the president, and with Congress, and their way of showing disgruntlement with their elected representatives is usually to withhold their votes so someone even worse will get elected.
-(That’ll teach ’em!)
+(That’ll teach those politicians!)
 If Democrats have a narrative, it might be “Let’s move this firing squad into a circle.”